 This is also a card that could represent a passive mentor, someone who will show you the way instead of telling you how to walk.
 The lantern he holds in his hand represents both his own quest for enlightenment, away from the world, and his readiness to share what he has already learned, the lantern acting as a beacon to guide younger and less experienced people to him for a bit of guidance.

-With the hermit, you are trying to understand yourself, and to find a deeper meaning to life itself.
+With the Hermit, you are trying to understand yourself and to find a deeper meaning to life itself.

-Alone Hermit can also be a traitor preparing a coup away from prying eyes.
+Alone, the Hermit can also be a traitor preparing a coup away from prying eyes.
 Make sure that you are safe and that none of your friends are about to stab you in the back.
 Do not use it as an excuse to overthink every decision, however, because you would waste too much time planning everything ahead.

 The Fool’s Journey